DIY – cocktail calendar

 Grapefruit Rosemary Mocktail: fresh rosemary, grapefruit juice and soda water

-Virgin Caipirinha: lime slices, cane sugar, crushed ice and ginger ale
+Virgin Mojito: lime slices, cane sugar, fresh mint, crushed ice and ginger ale

 Baby Colada: coconut syrup, orange juice, pineapple juice and cream